PressKitHero/presskithero.github.io/_posts/2015-10-20-shopify-speed.markdown

 <small>* Well, actually I use one: I installed my app <a href="https://apps.shopify.com/presskithero?utm_source=blog&utm_medium=link&utm_campaign=speed">PresskitHero</a>, so I could shamelessly tell you about it at this point of the tutorial.</small>

 So am I really recommending uninstalling apps for improving your store's performance, even though I make a living as a Shopify app developer?
 Well yes!
-Not the once you are using of course.
-But absolutely, please do remove the once you are currently not using.
+Not the ones you are using of course.
+But absolutely, please do remove the ones you are currently not using.

 On my test store I removed all, but four apps that I think are essential, and...

 ### The results

-I removed **40 unnecessary http requests**, reduzed page size by another **300kb** and again made the site a few hundred milliseconds faster.
+I removed **40 unnecessary http requests**, reduced page size by another **300kb** and again made the site a few hundred milliseconds faster.

 ## Step 4: Choose a fast Theme